cbds/GettingAndCleaningData/CodeBook.md

     * fBodyAccJerkMag
     * fBodyGyroMag
     * fBodyGyroJerkMag
   - The following 66 measurements were selected from the 561 measurements in the original datasets.
 The column number of the original measurement is shown for reference.
-None of the selected measurements were modified numerically, and all are normalized to fall within the range of [-1,1].
+None of the selected measurements were modified numerically nor converted to different units, and all are normalized to fall within the range of [-1,1].
 The names of the measurements are unchanged from the original datasets.
 Note that `mean()` and `std()` refer to the mean and standard deviation components of each measurement.
     * 1 tBodyAcc-mean()-X
     * 2 tBodyAcc-mean()-Y
     * 3 tBodyAcc-mean()-Z